 - 1. The predominant materials of existing older buildings are generally light painted weatherboard with galvanised iron roofs.
 The use of these materials is encouraged. - 2.
 Conservation and replacements with 'like for like' materials is required.
-'Like for like' timber and galvanised steel, or brick and tile is required for the conservation of traditional buildings and heritage items as appropriate. - 2.3.
-Complementary modern materials such as cement profiled weatherboards and uncoloured metal Galvanised, Zincalume or light to mid grey colorbond roofing is acceptable for new infill.

 Figure C1.11 - Precincts in Bangalow Village Centre